kevingillispie/Schema-Scalpel/README.txt

 [UPDATE] Removed some comment clutter.

 = 1.0.1 =
-[FIX] Replaced use of `wp_print_scripts` hook with `wp_enqueue_scripts` as the former prevented the loading of schema with some themes.
+[FIXED] Replaced use of `wp_print_scripts` hook with `wp_enqueue_scripts` as the former prevented the loading of schema with some themes.

-[FIX] A bunch of stuff I have changed since publishing Schema Scalpel but have forgotten about because I didn't know how to use my Subversion client.
+[FIXED] A bunch of stuff I have changed since publishing Schema Scalpel but have forgotten about because I didn't know how to use my Subversion client.

 [UPDATE] Plugin init function `run_schema_scalpel` now called via `plugins_loaded` hook.